NSF & NIH Requirements for RCR Education

 - The NIH Research Training website includes additional information on instruction in responsible conduct of research and links to the Office of Research Integrity, links to instructional materials, and examples of programs that have been regarded as good models for instruction in responsible conduct of research.

-- The National Academy Press has just published the 3rd. edition of the classic, On Being a Scientist, and is available online.
+- The National Academy Press has published the third edition of the classic, On Being a Scientist, and is available online.

 - Update on the Requirement for Instruction in the Responsible Conduct of Research